The best romance audiobooks are the ones that beautifully and melodically speak to the soul, evoking deep feelings of love and romance.

 Written in the early 20th century, Maurice was only published after Forster’s death in 1971.
 It is one of the first novels to deal so openly with male homosexuality.
 Set in Edwardian times, the novel depicts the life of Maurice Hill from the age of 14, through to his education at Cambridge University and finally, to his father’s firm.
 Maurice is following the life that he is supposed to.
 But difficulties arise because he is gay.
 Hugh Grant later starred as Maurice in the film adaptation.

-*Digitalbook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to the Amazon LLC marketplaces.
+*Digitalbook is a participant in the Amazon Services LLC Associates Program.
+An affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to the Amazon LLC marketplaces.